maziyardowlat/tlef-biocbot/README.md

 1. **Access**: Navigate to `/instructor`
 2. **Onboarding**: Complete the guided course setup wizard (AI-assisted topic extraction)
 3. **Upload Documents**: Add course materials to units/lectures
-   - When Canvas is configured, connect an instructor Canvas account, link a teacher-enrolled Canvas course, and import supported course files through the same parsing/indexing pipeline.
+   - When Canvas or Moodle is configured, a small **Canvas** / **Moodle** button appears above the unit list.
+It opens a four-step wizard — connect, choose the course, choose the file, choose the destination unit — and the import itself reports each stage (download, store, extract, save, index) as it happens.
+Only providers this deployment has credentials for are shown.
+   - Canvas connects through OAuth; Moodle takes a web-service token pasted from *Preferences → Security keys*.
+Both connections are reused after the first time, so the wizard opens on the course step from then on.
    - Logging out of the Canvas website does not revoke OAuth access.
-Use **Disconnect Canvas** in BiocBot to revoke the stored Canvas authorization.
+Use **Disconnect** in the wizard's first step to revoke the stored Canvas authorization or delete the Moodle token.
-   - When Moodle is configured, paste an instructor Moodle web-service token, link an enrolled course, and import its supported file resources through the same document pipeline.
 4. **Create Questions**: Build multiple-choice, true/false, and short-answer assessments
 5. **Publish Units**: Make content available to students
 6. **Quiz Settings**: Enable quiz practice, select testable units, and control material access for failed answers